lubiah/kudadamold/src/routes/blog/_blog/whatsapp-status-saver-python-mobile/index.md

 So let's move on to the next step

-## Installing the WatchDog module
+## Installing the WatchGod module

-So, we are going to use the watchdog module to help us to know when a status has been downloaded.
-The watchdog module watches a directory and then reports changes that happen in the directory which it is watching.
+So, we are going to use the watchgod module to help us to know when a status has been downloaded.
+The watchgod module watches a directory and then reports changes that happen in the directory which it is watching.
 You can read more [about it here](https://pypi.org/project/watchgod/).

 This is how we are going to code our application.

-1. Watchdog will watch the `statuses` folder inside your WhatsApp directory.
+1. watchgod will watch the `statuses` folder inside your WhatsApp directory.
-2. When ever you watch a new status on WhatsApp, it will be downloaded to the `statuses` folder.
+2. Whenever you watch a new status on WhatsApp, it will be downloaded to the `statuses` folder.
-3. This will trigger an event in watchdog since it is watching the directory.
+3. This will trigger an event in watchgod since it is watching the directory.
-4. We then try to find the new file which has been created from the event reported by watchdog.
+4. We then try to find the new file which has been created from the event reported by watchgod.
 5. We then copy the file to another location
 6. Done! :100:

-To install the watchdog module, exit the python interpreter <i>Type(<kbd>Ctrl</kbd>+<kbd>z</kbd>)</i>.
+To install the watchgod module, exit the python interpreter, <i>Type(<kbd>Ctrl</kbd>+<kbd>z</kbd>)</i>.

 Then enter `pip install watchgod`.